+- a) written submission or - b) written submission as well as presentation by video link.

+3. Annual Meeting

-- a) written submission or - b) written submission as well as presentation by video link. - 2.
-Annual Meeting - 2.1 The annual meeting of the NPCA Board will occur on the third Wednesday of February. - 2.2 Appointed members will continue to serve on the NPCA Board until the CAO / Secretary - Treasurer receives written notice that the respective members have been re-appointed or the respective members have been replaced by another appointment. - 2.3 At this meeting, the election of the Chair and Vice-Chair shall occur in accordance to Appendix 2 Procedure for Election of Officers. - 2.4 Other matters considered at the Annual General Meeting include appointments to Conservation Ontario, Standing and Ad Hoc Committees, Borrowing Resolution, NPCA Signing Authorities, appointment of auditor, and approval of the schedule of meetings for the upcoming year.
+- 3.1 The annual meeting of the NPCA Board will occur on the third Wednesday of February. - 3.2 Appointed members will continue to serve on the NPCA Board until the CAO / Secretary - Treasurer receives written notice that the respective members have been re-appointed, or the respective members have been replaced by another appointment. - 3.3 At this meeting, the election of the Chair and Vice-Chair shall occur in accordance to Appendix 2 Procedure for Election of Officers. - 3.4 Other matters considered at the Annual General Meeting include appointments to Conservation Ontario, Standing and Ad Hoc Committees, Borrowing Resolution, NPCA Signing Authorities, appointment of auditor, and approval of the schedule of meetings for the upcoming year.

-3. Notice of Meeting
+4. Notice of Meeting

-- 3.1 The Chair shall call regular meetings of the Authority.
-Circulation of the agenda for such meetings and the publication of the agenda on the NPCA website shall constitute notice of said meetings and shall occur not less than five days in advance of the meeting date. - 3.2 Notice of any meeting shall indicate the time and place of that meeting and the agenda for the meeting. - 3.3 All material and correspondence to be dealt with by the Authority at a meeting will be submitted to the CAO / Secretary Treasurer at least fourteen (14) days in advance of the meeting in question. - 3.4 Written notice of motion may be given by any member of the Authority and shall be forthwith placed on the agenda of the next meeting. - 3.5 When a quorum is first present after the hour fixed for a meeting, the Chair shall call the meeting to order. - 3.6 If no quorum is present fifteen (15) minutes after the time appointed for a meeting, the recording secretary shall call the roll and record the names of the members present and the meeting shall stand adjourned until the next meeting. - 3.7 The business of the Authority shall be taken up in the order in which it stands on the agenda unless otherwise decided by the Authority. - 3.8 No member shall present any matter to the Authority for its consideration unless the matter appears on the agenda for the meeting of the Authority or leave is granted to present the matter by the affirmative vote of a majority of the members present. - 3.9 The following matters shall have precedence over the usual order of business: - a. a point of order - b. a matter of privilege - c. a matter of clarification - d. a motion to suspend a rule of procedure or to request compliance with the rules of procedure - e. a motion that the question be put to a vote - f. a motion to adjourn - 3.10 The Chair may, at his/her pleasure, call a special meeting of the Authority on three days' written notice.
-That notice shall state the business of the special meeting and only that business shall be considered unless permission is granted by two-thirds of the members present. - 3.11 With the exception of any municipal planning or regulation matter that requires an immediate decision of the Board or during any period where an emergency has been declared or priority business of a matter before the courts, all matters will generally be dealt with "in person" at a Full Authority Board meeting.
-For those planning and regulation matters requiring immediate attention, during any period where an emergency has been declared and/or addressing matters before the courts, the Chair may call a meeting of the Board via telephone conference or other conferencing technology.
-Such a telephone conference meeting must have quorum of the Board Members participating and voting will be as outlined in Appendix 3.
+- 4.1 The Chair shall call regular meetings of the Authority.
+Circulation of the agenda for such meetings and the publication of the agenda on the NPCA website shall constitute notice of said meetings and shall occur not less than five days in advance of the meeting date. - 4.2 Notice of any meeting shall indicate the time and place of that meeting and the agenda for the meeting. - 4.3 All material and correspondence to be dealt with by the Authority at a meeting will be submitted to the CAO / Secretary Treasurer at least fourteen (14) days in advance of the meeting in question. - 4.4 Written notice of motion may be given by any member of the Authority and shall be forthwith placed on the agenda of the next meeting. - When a quorum is first present after the hour fixed for a meeting, the Chair shall call the meeting to order. - 4.6 If no quorum is present fifteen (15) minutes after the time appointed for a meeting, the recording secretary shall call the roll and record the names of the members present and the meeting shall stand adjourned until the next meeting. - 4.7 The business of the Authority shall be taken up in the order in which it stands on the agenda unless otherwise decided by the Authority. - 4.8 No member shall present any matter to the Authority for its consideration unless the matter appears on the agenda for the meeting of the Authority or leave is granted to present the matter by the affirmative vote of a majority of the members present. - 4.9 The following matters shall have precedence over the usual order of business: - a. a point of order - b. a matter of privilege - c. a matter of clarification - d. a motion to suspend a rule of procedure or to request compliance with the rules of procedure - e. a motion that the question be put to a vote - f. a motion to adjourn - 4.10 The Chair may, at his/her pleasure, call a special meeting of the Authority on three days' written notice.
+That notice shall state the business of the special meeting and only that business shall be considered unless permission is granted by two-thirds of the members present.